• Home

 In refusing to allow her to return the Supreme Court reiterated the belief that she is a threat to national security, and that no court could overrule the Home Secretary’s judgement in that regard.

 Reaction to this decision has been predictably polarised.
-On the one hand there are those who say that no punishment is harsh enough for Begum give her association with Isis.
+On the one hand there are those who say that no punishment is harsh enough for Begum given her association with Isis.

 On the other are those who argue it’s ridiculous to regard a 21 year-old woman in a detention camp as a threat to national security; that she was underage when she left the UK and was likely groomed into doing so; and that in any case it’s illegal to leave someone effectively stateless by taking away their citizenship.
 (There is some dispute as to whether she has access to Bangladeshi citizenship or not).